Substance Abuse and Addictions Counselling

 What Do We Do In Therapy?

 We will talk about healthy lifestyle choices you make for yourself, the areas of your life that you feel satisfied with and those that you would like to improve on.
 In this sense, addiction counselling is about much more than substance abuse.
-Because each person is different, every individual’s treatment plan is unique and is based on their own needs.
-I use a combination of treatment modalities that include motivational interviewing, CBT, DBT, solution-focused and trauma-based approaches.
+Because each person is different, every individual’s treatment plan is unique and is based on their own needs. we use a combination of treatment modalities that include motivational interviewing, CBT, DBT, solution-focused and trauma-based approaches.

 The role of a therapist is not to "fix" you.
 Therapy is a process and it will require a commitment for any real change to occur.